PasqualeZingo/trafficGen/netBuilder/full-email-server/README.md

   This will copy the config files to the appropriate directories.
 Dovecot should not require any additional setup; simply run "service dovecot start" to start the dovecot server.
 The server can be connected to via the command

     telnet localhost 110

-Below is a list of the config files in netBuilder/dovecot-conf and their function.

-### 10-auth.conf
-This file tells dovecot where to find the username and password for logging into the dovecot server.

-### 10-logging.conf
-This file tells dovecot where to put its log files.
-With the settings in this repo, dovecot will send logs to /var/log/dovecot.log and its info logs to /var/log/dovecot-info.log.
-Modify lines 7 and 8 to change the name or path of the log files.

-### 10-master.conf
-This file is where you may add services, IE pop3 or imap servers.

-### dovecot.conf
-This file tells dovecot to read the other config files, and the one in this repository creates an auth service.

-### passwd
-This file contains the username and password for each account.
-In this repository, the passwords are stored as plaintext, but dovecot allows for them to be stored as hashes as well. the syntax is \<username>@\<domain>:{\<FORMAT>}\<password>.

 ## Manually send an email
 To send an email, you will first need to get the base64 string containing the username and password used to log in.
 Echo the username and password in the format